At SNAs, step off the beaten path

 My first "Wow!" came at one of Pine Bend Bluffs SNA, just south of St. Paul.

-Parking near a trucking company just off U.S. 52 in Inver Grove Heights, my husband and I walked along a gravel lane between two ravines and up a knoll, emerging to a spectacular view of the Mississippi's main channel amid a maze of islands and sloughs.
+Parking near a trucking company just off U.S. 52 in Inver Grove Heights, we walked along a gravel lane between two ravines and up a knoll, emerging to a spectacular view of the Mississippi's main channel amid a maze of islands and sloughs.

 Hawks wheeled overhead, birds trilled from oak forest and boats puttered by 200 feet below.